Skip to main content

 Start by reading currently running nodes:

-Among published topics, you should see the /battery topic.
-Let's read the published values using rostopic tool:
+Among published topics, you might see the /firmware/battery topic.
+Let's read the published values using ros2 topic command:

 Now, let's look at the /cmd_vel topic.
 This topic is used by the firmware to receive drive commands.
 We can look at its type:

-You should get geometry_msgs/Twist.
-This is a standard message in ROS for commanding velocity controlled ground robots.
-We can look up the message description using rosmsg tool:
+You should get geometry_msgs/msg/Twist.
+This is a standard message in ROS 2 for commanding velocity controlled ground robots.
+You can look up the message description using ros2 interface command:

 The description should look like this: